 I spoke with Steve Kuhn in 2004.
-The pianist had just released Promises Kept, which fulfilled Kuhn’s goal of recording a program of original compositions with a string ensemble.
+The pianist had just released the album, Promises Kept, which fulfilled his goal of recording a program of original compositions with a string ensemble.
 The record was a posthumous tribute to his parents Stella and Carl Kuhn.
 Bob Blumenthal, a close observer of Kuhn’s career for several decades, said that “in giving full reign to his emotions, Kuhn has created both his most personal and his most beautiful recording.”